Walter Flight: Early life

 Walter Flight was the son of William P. Flight of Winchester, and was born in Winchester on 21 January 1841.
 He was educated at Queenwood College in Hampshire, where he was taught chemistry by Professor Debus and physics from Professor Tyndall, and in after life Debus was his constant friend.
 After coming of age Flight proceeded to Germany and spent the winter session of 1863-1864 studying chemistry under Professor Heintz at the University of Halle.
 He passed the next two years at Heidelberg, and acquired a thorough knowledge of chemistry.
 His studies in Germany were completed at Berlin, where he acted for some time as secretary and chemical assistant to Professor Hofmann.

 Career

 In 1867 Flight returned to England, and took the degree of doctor of science at the University of London.
-In 1868 he was appointed assistant exammer there in chemistry under Professor Debus.
+In 1868 he was appointed assistant examiner there in chemistry under Professor Debus.
 On 5 September 1867 he became an assistant in the mineralogical department of the British Museum under Professor Nevil Story-Maskelyne.
 In the laboratory, which was now specially fitted up, he commenced a series of researches upon the mineral constituents of meteorites and their occluded gases, which rapidly brought him into notice.

 He was appointed examiner in chemistry and physics at the Royal Military Academy, Woolwich, in 1868, and in 1876 examiner to the Royal Military Academy, Cheltenham.
 He also acted for several years as a member of the committee on luminous meteors appointed by the British Association.